TheOneAnimeLegend/CS20/Websites/README.md

 Portfolio PWA Template

-Use boarder around image divs
+Use boarder around image DIVs

-ALso use button to turn these off when styling these
+Also use button to turn these off when styling these